BrendanGCollins/Project--3--Battleship/README.md

 ## Game planning
 - Game was planned out to follow the below steps.
-Logic was then added to meet these requirments
+Logic was then added to meet these requirments:
       - Initalise Game
       - Randomly place ships horizontally and vertically.
 Within game board and with no overlapping
       - Display game Instructions
       - Loop until player sinks all ships or runs out of guesses
             - Get player guess
-            - Valdidate input
+            - Valididate input
             - Check if hit or miss
             - Prevent the same guess as counting twice
             - Update board and guess counter